cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - Z, the smallest (in absolute value) non-square in F such that g(B / (Z * A)) is square in F, breaking ties by choosing the positive value.

-Sign of y: for u = hash2base(alpha), this encoding ignores the sign of u.
+Sign of y: for u = hash2base(alpha, ctr), u and -u give the same x-coordinate.
 Thus, we set sgn0(y) == sgn0(u).

 Exceptions: The exceptional cases are values of u such that